0J0P0/Search-and-Analysis-of-Information/README.md

 ### 1. Run the container

-Use the following command to start the Docker container in the background:
+First install and open Docker Desktop.
+Once Docker Desktop is running, you can start the container by running the following command in your terminal:

 ```bash
 docker-compose up -d